haroldramoscoder/ecommerce-data-analysis/README.md

 ## Project Overview

-This project analyzes e-commerce transaction data to uncover trends in revenue, pricing strategy, product performance, and payment behavior.
+This project analyzes e-commerce transaction data to uncover trends in revenue performance, pricing strategy effectiveness, product category contribution, and payment behavior.

-The goal was to simulate the type of analysis a junior data analyst would perform to support business decisions.
+The objective was to simulate a real-world junior data analyst workflow — transforming raw transaction data into structured insights that support business decision-making.

-The dataset was cleaned and analyzed using Python, then visualized in a Power BI dashboard to communicate insights clearly.
+The dataset was cleaned, engineered, and analyzed using Python, then visualized in a Power BI dashboard to communicate findings clearly and professionally.

 ---